burnpiro/erdem.pl/content/posts/2019/2019-08-10-React-performance-trick/React-performance-trick.md

 From this point reconciler is just looping over all Fibers using `performUnitOfWork` and waits until `workInProgress` is empty.

 What is important is that React not using recursion to go through the tree.
-They are using simple while loops to avoid having large stacks.
+They are using simple while loops to avoid having large stacks (maybe if we could get [PTC](https://github.com/tc39/proposal-ptc-syntax) into JS that would be different).

 ```
 while(sthToDo !== null) {